-Regardless of the trip, participants will be led by our outstanding wilderness instructors.
-All trips are staffed by at least two instructors, who are selected through a an application and interview process as outlined by the YMCA of Greater Seattle.
+Participants will be led by our outstanding wilderness instructors.
+All trips are staffed by at least two instructors, who are selected through an application and interview process as outlined by the YMCA of Greater Seattle.

 Instructors also have the following qualifications: